Niksko/LightPet/README.md

 and then installing them in the Arduino IDE with Sketch->Include Library->Add .ZIP library.
 The TaskScheduler library should be available via the Sketch->Include Library->Manage Libraries interface.

+You'll also need to add the ESP8266 boards to your Arduino IDE by following [these](https://github.com/esp8266/Arduino) instructions.
+This should also add the ESP8266 specific libraries we will be using.

 Currently the code writes the protobuf encoded data to the Serial connection, but the next step will be to send this to a location on the network via UDP.